svp19/EasyPrint/README.md

 If all went well then your command line prompt should now start with `(easyprintvenv)`.

 9. Install the required python libraries: `pip install -r requirements.txt`

+**On the first run, create a superuser to have unrestricted access to any page by the command `python manage.py createsuperuser`**

 #### II.
 Setting up Apache Server
 1. Install [LAMP](https://howtoubuntu.org/how-to-install-lamp-on-ubuntu).